A. W. Andrews

 Arthur Westlake Andrews (12 December 1868 – 22 November 1959) was a British geographer, poet, rock-climber, mountaineer and amateur tennis and badminton player.

+He was the son of clergyman and amateur geologist William Ryton Andrews and writer Marian Andrews.
+They lived in Teffont Evias, Wiltshire, from 1873 to 1892, and here Arthur spent his childhood climbing trees and walking on the hills.

 He trained as a geographer (FRGS 1896), and became a teacher of geography and history in Southwark.
 In 1913 he published "a text-book of geography", reprinted in 1922.

 Climber

 As a climber, his first contribution appears to have been, in 1899, the route now called 'Andrews' renne' on Storen, Norway.